 Potential to handle many aircraft

-With this feat, the researchers were first to show that the QAOA algorithm can solve the problem of assigning aircraft to routes in practice.
+With this feat, the researchers were the first to show that the QAOA algorithm can solve the problem of assigning aircraft to routes in practice.
 They also managed to run the algorithm one level further than anyone before, an achievement that requires very good hardware and accurate control.

 “We have shown that we have the ability to map relevant problems onto our quantum processor.
 We still have a small number of qubits, but they work well.
 Our plan has been to first make everything work very well on a small scale, before scaling up,” says Jonas Bylander, senior researcher responsible for the experimental design, and one of the leaders of the project of building a quantum computer at Chalmers.